sophia-li-he/xiaoouzhang.github.io/_posts/2018-7-27-collaborative.md

 A hybrid model is applied combining the stacked denoising autoencoder (SDAE) with matrix factorization (MF) algorithm.
 Here [(Wang et al. (2015))](https://dl.acm.org/citation.cfm?id=2783273) is a good article on this model.

+The structure of a typical SDAE is shown in the upper part of the figure above.
+The one-hot encoding in the input layer is followed by a corruption layer, where a Gaussian noise is added to the input.
+X0 is the original user information using one-hot encoding, and Xc is the corrupted input with Gaussian noise.
+Note that we use tied weight in the SDAE, such that the SDAE has a symmetric structure.
+The Xencode layer with the least number of hidden units is the encoding of the user information, which is also called “bottleneck” in this post.